particle1331/ok-transformer/README.md

 <br>

-These are self-contained notebooks (code-wise) on topics in machine learning engineering such as neural networks, language modeling, TensorFlow/Keras and PyTorch deep learning, high-performance Python, data engineering and MLOps.
-The notebooks are ensured run end-to-end and have reproducible results before being published.
+These are roughly self-contained notebooks on topics in machine learning engineering in the following
+groups: neural networks and language modeling, deep learning in TensorFlow/Keras and PyTorch, high-performance Python, data engineering and MLOps.
+The notebooks are to ensured run end-to-end with reproducible results across runs before being published.
 This last condition takes a significant amount of effort on my part.

 <br>